+14a.)
 STUDENT CODE OF CONDUCT

-GROSS DISOBEDIENCE OR MISCONDUCT

-Students may be disciplined for misconduct, including gross disobedience and misconduct for actions that occur off campus or on school property.
-Students may be disciplined for misconduct that occurs while traveling to or from school sponsored activities (home or away), while being transported or traveling to or from school sponsored activities or events, or for events stemming from school.
+i.)
+GROSS DISOBEDIENCE OR MISCONDUCT: Students may be disciplined for misconduct, including gross disobedience and misconduct for actions that occur off campus or on school property.
+Students may be disciplined for misconduct that occurs while traveling to or from school, at bus stops, school sponsored activities (home or away), while being transported or traveling to or from school sponsored activities or events, or for events stemming from school.
 Students may also be disciplined for acts of misconduct, including gross disobedience or misconduct directed against school employees, their families or their property, because of their status as employees.